Klaus-Peter Thaler

 Klaus-Peter Thaler (born 14 May 1949 in Eckmannshausen, North Rhine-Westphalia) is a former professional cyclist whose career spanned from 1976 to 1988, he was successful in road-racing and cyclo-cross.
-He was world cyclo-cross champion twice as amateur and twice as professional and German champion eight times.
+He was world cyclo-cross champion twice as an amateur and twice as a professional and German champion eight times.

 Biography

-Thaler studied at the University of Siegen.
+Thaler studied at the University of Siegen and received a post-graduate degree as a middle school teacher for physical education and geography.
+From 1974-76 he attended the German Coaching Academy in Cologne, writing his diploma thesis under the guidance of Arnd Krüger.

 In 1976, Thaler entered the Olympic Games, in the road race.
 He finished in ninth place.
 He turned professional one year later.

 In the 1978 Tour de France, Thaler led the race for two days, after his team won the team time trial.

 Thaler organises the Tour of Hope bicycle charity ride, and was given the Pierre de Coubertin medal for that in 2005.